 A Healthy Fort Wayne Spinal Disc

 A cushion.
 A spacer.
 A spring.
 A spinal disc.
 Aaron Chiropractic Clinic understands well the spinal intervertebral disc!
-Fort Wayne chiropractic back pain and neck pain patients value that knowledge!
+Fort Wayne chiropractic back pain and neck pain patients appreciate that knowledge!
 The intervertebral disc in the human spine plays a role as a separator to hold the spinal bones apart, the vertebrae, apart and allows motion of the spine.
-The disc also supports a large opening for the nerves exiting the spine through which to pass.
-If this opening is reduced, which happens when discs degenerate and lose height, the nerves passing through are compressed.
-This compression slows circulation to the nerve and inflammation of the nerve sets in.
+The disc also supports a large opening for the nerves leaving the spine through which to pass.
+If this opening is narrowed, which occurs when discs degenerate and lose height, the nerves passing through are compressed.
+This compression impedes circulation to the nerve and inflammation of the nerve begins.
 The shrinking of the nerve opening is called Fort Wayne spinal stenosis.
 See this schematic and MRI picture of normal and stenotic nerve openings.

 Fort Wayne stenotic and normal spinal discs